zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Bad: "I'll record a song."
 Good: "I'll record a song of at least 3 minutes with multiple tracks and publish it on my Soundcloud."

 Don't just write a paper that no one wants to read.
 Don't do work for no reason.
 Publish.
 Design.
 Get it out in the world.
 Get it in your portfolio.
 Do real work.
 You'll thank yourself later.
+We encourage students to do projects that will enhance their professional portfolios and life rather than 'busy work'.

 <b>Incorporate your Life</b>
 There doesn't need to be any difference between your professional/work life and your academic/student life.
 Working a part time job in advertising?
 Find a place for it in your contract.
 Picked up a couple freelancing gigs?
 Define clear outcomes and put it in your contract.